alanmellorbjss/go-concurrency-conundrums/README.md

 B Third
 ```

-We can see that in each case, the output is strictly sequential: First, Second, Third.
+We can see that in each case, the output within each goroutine is strictly sequential: First, Second, Third.

 In this run, the Go scheduler had called the function in goroutine "A" and allowed it to run all three sequential statements.
 Then it decided to hand control to goroutine "C" and allow that to complete all sequential statements.
 Then the same happens for "B".